 The predictive CLV score computed by this model can then be stored in customers’ profiles and persistently updated as they continue to purchase more over time.

-The aforementioned retailer that uses BlueConic uses our predictive analytics capability to track and predict lifetime value scores for online and offline shoppers:
+A retail company with BlueConic uses our predictive analytics capability to track and predict customer lifetime value scores for both online and offline shoppers:

 - Using rich, constantly refreshed profile data in our customer data platform — and without having to rely on internal analysts or data scientists or external agencies — the company uses AI Workbench to calculate CLV as well as recency, frequency, and monetary value (RFM) scores at the individual level.